swiftlang/swift-evolution/proposals/NNNN-typed-throws-concurrency-library.md

 ## Introduction

 SE-NNNN introduced typed error throws to Swift which allows developers to explicitly state the thrown errors.
+However, it deferred the adoption of typed throws in the `Concurrency` module of the standard library.

 Swift-evolution threads: